PolRF/LM/README.md

 ## Project Overview

 This repository is mainly created for educational purposes (mainly my own), with an emphasis on the practical implementation of state-of-the-art (SOTA) language model papers, using the PyTorch library.
+The whole project is inspired by the NanoGPT project of Andrej Karpathy (https://github.com/karpathy/nanoGPT).

 The main goal of this project is to provide a comprehensive and detailed implementation of the most recent and popular language models, such as GPT-2, Llama 2, Mistral, and others, as well as to provide a detailed explanation of the underlying concepts and mechanisms of these models.

+As a GPU poor enthusiast, most of the training runs are done on a A6000 GPU with 48GB of memory running less than 24 hours.

 ## Achieved Goals
   Improved GPT-2 model:
   - Context: Implemented the GPT-2 model with some major improvements: GeLU activation function, RoPE (Relative Positional Encoding), GQA, flash attention and learning rate decay while training.
-  - Model params: 123M
+  - Model params: 113M
-  - Results: 3.08 val loss after 2000 steps and a lowest training loss of 2.88.
-With further training, 3.029 validation loss was achieved.
-Minimum training loss at 2.71
+  - Results: 3.029 validation loss was achieved.
   - Conclusions: A improvement from the original GPT-2 according to the Karpathy's nanogpt baseline of 3.11 train loss and 3.12 val loss.
-The loss was still decaying when the training achieved 5000 steps so I could keep training in order to achieve the 2.85 benchmark of a finetuned gpt-2 just to make sure that with less params, rotary positional embeddings and other changes could improve the base gpt-2 model.
+The loss was still decaying so I could keep training in order to achieve the 2.85 benchmark of a finetuned gpt-2 just to make sure that with less params, rotary positional embeddings and other changes could improve the base gpt-2 model.
   - Further improvements: Change hyperparams to improve the model and keep training it until we can outperform the finetuned baseline of 2.85 val loss.
-We can add GQA in order to upscale the model and achieve better results.
+Using GQA, we could upscale the model and achieve better results without increasing that much the num of params vs GPT-2.

 ## Results:
 The results of the experiments can be found in the [TESTS.md](TESTS.md) file.